Jan. 21, 1978: Duran vs De Jesus III

 Afterwards, De Jesus blamed both the climate and poor conditioning for the defeat.
 “I was weak,” he told the press.
 “The heat sapped my strength.”
 And it was true that the second battle had been staged in an outdoor stadium, the temperature in the ring, as Howard Cosell reported, like a steam-bath.
 “If I had been in better shape,” remarked De Jesus, “I would have beaten him.”

 The pre-fight tension was evident in the minutes before the opening bell.
 A casual observer at ringside would be forgiven for thinking the psychological advantage was with the Puerto Rican.
 As De Jesus had his gloves laced on he looked confident and relaxed, smiling and nodding at different people at ringside.
-In contrast, Duran appeared tense and nervous, his dark eyes darting about and his legs visibly twitching and trembling.
+In contrast, Roberto Duran appeared tense and nervous, his dark eyes darting about and his legs visibly twitching and trembling.
 But in fact Duran was not nervous, only anxious for the fight to finally begin.

 The bell rang and this time there was no knockdown in the opening round.
 Roberto had learned his lesson and he applied constant but careful pressure on his nemesis while using a stiff left jab to control the fight.
 Aggressive yet patient, Duran seized the initiative, catching De Jesus again and again with the left lead and bloodying the Puerto Rican’s nose before the end of the round.
 It was the same in rounds two and three: Duran stalking and sticking and in complete control.
 DeJesus began to show signs of frustration; he could not escape Duran’s pressure and yet he had few chances to counterpunch.

 By round six, all the drama for this long-awaited unification match had vanished.
 Duran was simply too strong and too powerful and boxing with a level of skill he had never shown before.
-Deftly, he controlled the ring and repeatedly put himself in position to unload his heavy artillery to the Puerto Rican’s midsection, landing a series of brutal body punches.
+He masterfully controlled the ring and repeatedly put himself in position to unload his heavy artillery to the Puerto Rican’s midsection, landing a series of brutal body punches.
 DeJesus tried to turn the tide in round seven, getting on his toes and firing sharp jabs, but Duran calmly picked off most of them with his gloves before driving home more hooks and crosses to Esteban’s belly and ribs.

-Showing tremendous courage, Esteban pulled himself to his feet, but he was clearly finished.
+Showing tremendous courage, Esteban pulled himself to his feet, but he was finished.
 He stood near the ropes like a condemned man waiting to be put out of his misery as the referee waved Roberto back in.
 A two-fisted battering followed, the punches slowly driving DeJesus down into a crouch, his weight supported by the ropes.
-The referee was about to signal a second knockdown when Esteban’s corner charged through the ropes.
+The referee was about to signal a second knockdown when Esteban’s corner charged into the ring.
 The fight was over.
 Roberto Duran was the undisputed lightweight king.
 And the bitter rivalry between two of the decade’s greatest fighters was finally decided, once and for all. — Neil Crane